pleo-io/node-challenge/README.md

 ## The challenge

 This challenge has been designed to measure your knowledge of Node.js, Express, Typescript and various technologies, like monorepos, databases and testing.
-For your exercise, you will be enhancing this API which serves as the backend for the Pleo app.
+For your exercise, you will be enhancing this API which serves as the backend for a fictional Pleo app.
 Whenever a user of the app navigates to the expenses view, it calls this API to collect the list of expenses for that user.

 Your objective is to write this new route to fetch the list of expenses for a given user.
 Right now that domain is empty, so you'll have to build everything from scratch- but you can look over at the user domain for inspiration.
 Please make sure that the endpoint scales adequately and supports paging, sorting and filtering.
 Additionally, we would also like you to write some tests for your route.